Where Did My IQ Points Go?

-When our thinking gets temporally impaired like these examples above it is like we are operating with 10-15 less IQ points.
-The light goes out in the prefrontal cortex, which is our executive functioning and decision making region of the brain.
+When our thinking gets temporally impaired like these examples above, it is like we are operating with 10-15 fewer IQ points.
+The light goes out in the prefrontal cortex, which is our executive functioning and decision-making region of the brain.

-Imagine the fear, complexity and seriousness of the decisions Japanese leaders needed to make in the wake of the earthquake, tsunami and nuclear reactor dysfunction.
-It is easy have "information fatigue," while critical time lost is adding to the problems.
+Imagine the fear, complexity, and seriousness of the decisions Japanese leaders needed to make in the wake of the earthquake, tsunami, and nuclear reactor dysfunction.
+It is easy to have "information fatigue," while critical time lost is adding to the problems.

-When there is any fear or anxiety the amygdala region of the brain, your emotional center, jumps to attention and takes resources away from the executive decision making of the prefrontal cortex.
-In a chain reaction the light goes out on the prefrontal cortex, your IQ drains like a cold beer going down on a hot afternoon and it easier to put off the decision, make a bad decision or no decision at all.
+When there is any fear or anxiety, the amygdala region of the brain, your emotional center, jumps to attention and takes resources away from the executive decision making of the prefrontal cortex.
+In a chain reaction, the light goes out on the prefrontal cortex, your IQ drains like a cold beer going down on a hot afternoon, and it easier to put off the decision, make a bad decision, or make no decision at all.

-Matthew Lieberman, a neuroscientist has found an inverse relationship between the activation of amygdala and the prefrontal cortex.
+Matthew Lieberman, a neuroscientist has found an inverse relationship between the activation of the amygdala and the prefrontal cortex.
 When the amygdala is active with blood and oxygen, there is less activation in the prefrontal cortex.
-Our thinking power is disrupted and there are deficits in our problem solving, because the blood and oxygen are in the amygdala versus the prefrontal cortex.
+Our thinking power is disrupted and there are deficits in our problem-solving because the blood and oxygen are in the amygdala versus the prefrontal cortex.